enricobolzonello/notes/content/ZETA/LITERATURE/How to Take Smart Notes - Sönke Ahrens.md

 5) **learn by reading** -> cramming (rereading multiple times) doesn't work for long term learning.
 The best method is *elaboration*, which is thinking about the meaning of what we read.

 ### 3) Take Smart Notes
+--> be careful of your mind, "it is a machine for jumping to conclusions" --> first question: why is it useful?

 Two problems with inexperienced readers:
 1) not reading with questions in mind and relating to other approaches
 2) de-contextualize information
 Solution:
 - write a brief summary on the main ideas of the text
 - do something with these ideas

+#### writing for forgetting
+even though we forget information by offloading it into the slip-box, this act facilitates long term learning. without forgetting, the important things gets lost under a pile of irrelevant details --> example of [[Solomon Shereshevsky]]

+[[active inhibition]]: mental barrier between the conscious mind and long term memory = forgetting.

+Remembering = mechanism to bring a memory back into our conscious mind.
+It cannot be consciously modified.

+From [[Bjork]], two different measures relate to memory:
+- **storage strength**, ability to store memories.
+Cannot be improved, it grows naturally over time.
+School focuses on this by "cramming" information (by repetition)
+- **retrieval strength**, can be learned through connecting information to as many meaningful contexts as possible.
+--> focus on retrieval strength by *understanding*, which means elaborating which in turns means connecting to other information in a **meaningful way**.

+#### Adding permanent notes
+1) add note to slip box
+2) add links to other notes
+3) add entry to the index
+4) build a latticework

+### 4) Develop Ideas
+--> index should not be complete, it is not an archive.
+For each index only one/two notes should be in it

+For keywords, don't be an archivist, be a writer.
+Archivist:
+> which keyword is the most fitting

+Writer:
+> in which circumstances will I want to stumble upon this note, even if I forget about it?